 Recognize those evil habits and put them on paper.
 Accepting you have them is a very strong first step towards building a better and happier you.

 Self-care goes together with self-love.
-Sometimes we all need a little nudge in that direction, a reminder of how awesome and worthy we are.
-Create the little compliments spread and write down every time somebody says something nice about you.
+Sometimes we all need a little nudge in that direction to remind us how awesome and worthy we are.
+Create the little compliments spread and write them down every time somebody says something nice about you.

 Part of your self-care routine definitely should be reminding yourself of all the wonderful things you have in your life.
 A gratitude log is exactly the place to do so.